Animal Adventure Park YouTube Cam: ‘Vet On Standby’ As April Nears Active Labor

 Viewers have been glued to Animal Adventure Park’s YouTube Cam for weeks, each day wondering if they would get lucky enough to witness the birth of April’s baby.
 Since the Animal Adventure Park in New York began streaming live on YouTube from their barn, April the giraffe and her mate Oliver have become internet famous.
 Last night, over 130,000 people took part in the nightly live chat session on the YouTube cam.
-They watched April, who is extremely pregnant now, meander around her stall while they enjoyed the company of other viewers.
+They watched April, who is close to labor now, meander around her stall while they enjoyed the company of other viewers.

 Giraffe keepers at the Animal Adventure Park have been keeping everyone updated on their Facebook page with all of the details that cannot be seen live on the YouTube giraffe cam, as well as other tidbits happening around the zoo.
 The Animal Adventure Park staff has created a family of internet viewers who meet up to chat daily on YouTube while watching the cam.

 The keepers at the zoo have spent their days and nights teaching the world about April the giraffe and her pregnancy.
-There is still one question, continuously asked by viewers of the YouTube giraffe cam, which remains largely unanswered.
+There is still one question continuously asked by viewers of the YouTube giraffe cam, which remains largely unanswered.
 When will April go into active labor and have her baby?
 The most popular answer given by Jordan Patch, owner of the Animal Adventure Park, is “soon.”
 According to the most recent update, that answer has changed to very soon.

 A post shared by Animal Adventure Park (@animaladventurepark) on